-C. Procedures for Payment of Regulatory Fees
+C. Procedures for Payment of Regulatory

-22. Generally, we propose to retain the procedures that we have established for the payment of regulatory fees.
-Section 9(f) requires that we permit payment by installments in the case of fees in large amounts, and in the case of small amounts, shall require the payment of the fee in advance for a number of years not to exceed the term of the license held by the payer."
+39. Generally, we are retaining the procedures that we have previously established for the payment of regulatory fees.
+Section 9(f) requires that we permit "payment by installments in the case of fees in large amounts, and in the case of small amounts, shall require the payment of the fee in advance for a number of years not to exceed the term of the license held by the payer."
 See 47 U.S.C.
-159(f)(1).
-Consistent with section 9(f), we are again proposing to establish three categories of fee payments, based upon the category of service for which the fee payment is due and the amount of the fee to be paid.
+159(f)(2).
+Consistent with section 9(f), we are again establishing three categories of fee payments, based upon the category of service for which the fee payment is due and the amount of the fee to be paid.
 The fee categories are (1) "standard" fees, (2) "large" fees, and (3) "small" fees.